c7sepe2/Imalys_ESIS-Software-Tools/documents/tutorial/7b_Repetition.md

 Variables can also be used to repeat a whole process chain with different inputs and produce corresponding outputs without further interaction.
 In this case *r_Imalys* has to be called with two parameters, the process chain and a variable table.

-**Attention:** This example requires additional image data and frames from four German cities!
+**Attention:** This example requires additional image data and frames of four German cities!
 They are not included in the tutorial data.

 ```
 r_Imalys /home/»user«/ESIS/hooks/example_7b /home/»user«/ESIS/hooks/variables_7b